 Unless you have artistic skills, it’s likely you’re thinking of hiring a graphic designer to design your company’s logo.
 But with LogoAi, you don’t have to.
 This tool generates a selection of logos based on your chosen business name, slogan, industry, color scheme and font styles – all in under one minute.
 While scrolling through the options, you are free to customize them until you’re happy with your final logo design.

-- Test: This logo for Beehive Farms was created by just inputting the company name, selecting a warm color palette (for joy, enthusiasm and happiness, according to the description) and a “Slab” font (logos of companies like Sony and Volvo were shown as examples of this font).
-There were pages of options to choose from, and I had the option to make my own tweaks.
-The logo next to the company name was originally a square shape, but I was able to easily change it to a hexagon to get more of a honeycomb shape.
+• Test: This logo for Beekeeper’s Bounty was created by inputting the company name, selecting a warm color palette (for joy, enthusiasm and happiness, according to the description) and a “Slab” font (logos of companies like Sony and Volvo were shown as examples of this font).
+There were pages of options to choose from — plus, I could make my own tweaks.
+The tool’s “Preview” mode even showed me what my logo would look like on business cards, shopping bags and more.

 4. What about a website?